 - Glow party #goals , going absolutely overboard (not literally, thank god) with the glow sticks and aggressively vibrant clothing.
 This was extra successful as every other group tour on the Island at the time were having pirate parties so by the time we all got to the cave rave not only was it so easy to find a friend by simply putting your glowstick in the air (like you just don’t care!…sorry couldn’t help myself) but we were getting a lot of positive attention that a lot of us became quite business savvy with managing to exchange glow sticks for crazy pirate hats and special mention to Kenzie, who managed to sell a single glow stick for $20!

 - Although it may have been way too sweaty at the time for a penguin onesie party, it was so worth it to keep the party going at home with what may be my favourite piece of clothing ever.

 My Yachtlife family

-Before I said I was a little concerned about liking my tour group/them liking me but I didn’t expect for them to become family.
+Earlier I said I was a little concerned about liking my tour group/them liking me but I didn’t expect them to become family.
 We may have only been together for a week but it feels like I have known these people for a lifetime.